Are you worried about your behaviour in your personal relationships?

 Is there any help locally?

-Victim contact will be an integral part of any referral made.
+Contact with partners or ex-partners is an integral part of any referral made.

 The Hampton Trust accept self-referrals as well as referrals from professionals.